daniel-ilett/blog/_posts/2019-06-15-tut2-4-edge-outline.md

 ![Fresnel Ethan](/img/tut2/part3-ethan-bump-fresnel.png){: .center-image }

-It's a fine-looking effect for sure, and wouldn't look out of place in a cartoonish game.
+It's a fine-looking effect for sure and wouldn't look out of place in a cartoonish game.
 However, we sometimes want an extra bit of contract to make some characters or objects stand out; for this, we'll capture the comic book aesthetic a little with a thick, bold outline.

 The methodology is simple.
 We'll draw Ethan as usual in a first pass, then in a second pass we will use a vertex shader to extrude each vertex position slightly along its normal, so that the object is rendered slightly larger than normal.
 The fragment shader will draw the entire second pass in a single colour, which could be hard-coded into the shader or passed in `Properties` like a well-written shader should do.
 Finally, we'll have to find a way to avoid drawing over the first pass - for this, we'll use a stencil to mask out the pixels drawn in the first pass.